project-lighter/lighter/docs/basics/projects.md

             std: [0.5, 0.5, 0.5]
 ```

-To replace this with your own dataset, you can create a Pytorch dataset that produces images and targets in the same format as torchvision datasets, i.e (image, target) tuple.
+To integrate your dataset, create a PyTorch dataset class that outputs a dictionary with `input`, `target`, and optionally `id` keys.
+This ensures compatibility with Lighter's configuration system.

 ```py title="/home/user/project/my_xray_dataset.py"
 class MyXRayDataset(Dataset):